jussiheinonen/WhoCanIVoteFor/docs/rds.md

 ### Debugging

-The following queries are useful for checking replication slots on a master instance:
+The following queries are useful for checking replication slots on a master instance.
+You will first need to [connect to the RDS instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToPostgreSQLInstance.html#USER_ConnectToPostgreSQLInstance.psql) and relevant WCIVF database.
+Required secrets can be found in the DC bitwarden account.

 View all replication slots:
 - `select * from pg_replication_slots;`